OpenDosimeter/OpenDosimeter/README.md

 - **Local Calibration:** Using Am-241 from an ionization household smoke detector, the device can be calibrated for accurate dose calculations
 - **Real-time:** Instantly read out radiation exposure levels, eliminating the need for specialized read-out facilities, pre-existing infrastructure, and monthly subscription fees (e.g., for OSL or TLD badges)
 - **Affordable:** With a price point around $90, the device is a low-cost option to democratize access to radiation safety
+- **Data Logging:** Storage of dose rates and accumulated dose for the last 10 hours on the device (1 s sampling).
   <div align=center>
     <img width="463"  alt="Cost Breakdown" src="https://github.com/user-attachments/assets/65f5abfe-b1fb-4192-8f79-10c1414b636d">
     </br>